MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 # [Designer](#tab/designer)

-After you have a build, create a release definition and select the **Azure App Service Deployment** template for your environment.
+After you have a build, create a release pipeline and select the **Azure App Service Deployment** template for your environment.
 This automatically adds the necessary tasks.
-Link the build as an artifact to this release definition.
-Save the definition and create a release to see it in action.
+Link the build as an artifact to this release pipeline.
+Save the pipeline and create a release to see it in action.
 Then read through the rest of this topic to learn some of the more common changes that people make to customize an Azure web app deployment.

 # [YAML](#tab/yaml)